reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

   99%   2019
  100%   2019 (longest request)
 ```
 Look at the time it took to do this test `Time taken for tests:   2.027 seconds`.
 This is only 2 sec. more it took before we added the 2 sec. delay.
-Note that we are making 100 request all at the same time.
+Note that we are making 100 requests all at the same time.
 How much time will it take if we make 200 request in two chunks.
-100 request at the same time and when there finished there will be another 100 requests sent immediately.
+100 requests at the same time and when they are finished there will be another 100 requests sent immediately.
 Can you assume how much time it will take?
 Lets try it.
 ```terminal
 ab -n 200 -c 100 http://127.0.0.1:7000/